paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-893-national-oceanographic-partnership-program.md

 <a id="section-8932"></a>
 ## § 8932.
-National Ocean Research Leadership Council
-**(a) Council.—** There is a National Ocean Research Leadership Council (hereinafter in this chapter referred to as the “Council”).

-**(b) Membership.—** The Council is composed of the following members:

-(1) The Secretary of the Navy.

-(2) The Administrator of the National Oceanic and Atmospheric Administration.

-(3) The Director of the National Science Foundation.

-(4) The Administrator of the National Aeronautics and Space Administration.

-(5) The Deputy Secretary of Energy.

-(6) The Administrator of the Environmental Protection Agency.

-(7) The Commandant of the Coast Guard.

-(8) The Director of the United States Geological Survey of the Department of the Interior.

-(9) The Director of the Defense Advanced Research Projects Agency.

-(10) The Director of the Minerals Management Service of the Department of the Interior.

-(11) The Director of the Office of Science and Technology.

-(12) The Director of the Office of Management and Budget.

-(13) The Under Secretary for Science and Technology of the Department of Homeland Security.

-(14) Other Federal officials the Council considers appropriate.

-**(c) Chairman and Vice Chairman.—**

-(1) Except as provided in paragraph (2), the chairman and vice chairman of the Council shall be appointed every two years by a selection committee of the Council composed of, at a minimum, the Secretary of the Navy, the Administrator of the National Oceanic and Atmospheric Administration, and the Director of the National Science Foundation.
-The term of office of the chairman and vice chairman shall be two years.
-A person who has previously served as chairman or vice chairman may be reappointed.

-(2) The first chairman of the Council shall be the Secretary of the Navy.
-The first vice chairman of the Council shall be the Administrator of the National Oceanic and Atmospheric Administration.

-**(d) Responsibilities.—** The Council shall have the following responsibilities:

-(1) To prescribe policies and procedures to implement the National Oceanographic Partnership Program.

-(2) To review, select, and identify and allocate funds for partnership projects for implementation under the program, based on the following criteria:

-  (A) Whether the project addresses critical research objectives or operational goals, such as data accessibility and quality assurance, sharing of resources, education, or communication.

-  (B) Whether the project has, or is designed to have, broad participation within the oceanographic community.

-  (C) Whether the partners have a long-term commitment to the objectives of the project.

-  (D) Whether the resources supporting the project are shared among the partners.

-  (E) Whether the project has been subjected to adequate peer review.

-(3) To assess whether there is a need for a facility (or facilities) to provide national centralization of oceanographic data, and to establish such a facility or facilities if determined necessary.
-In conducting the assessment, the Council shall review, at a minimum, the following:

-  (A) The need for a national oceanographic data center.

-  (B) The need for a national coastal data center.

-  (C) Accessibility by potential users of such centers.

-  (D) Preexisting facilities and expertise.

-**(e) Annual Report.—** Not later than March 1 of each year, the Council shall submit to Congress a report on the National Oceanographic Partnership Program.
-The report shall contain the following:

-(1) A description of activities of the program carried out during the fiscal year before the fiscal year in which the report is prepared, together with a list of the members of the Ocean Research Advisory Panel and any working groups in existence during the fiscal year covered.

-(2) A general outline of the activities planned for the program during the fiscal year in which the report is prepared.

-(3) A summary of projects continued from the fiscal year before the fiscal year in which the report is prepared and projects expected to be started during the fiscal year in which the report is prepared and during the following fiscal year.

-(4) A description of the involvement of the program with Federal interagency coordinating entities.

-(5) The amounts requested, in the budget submitted to Congress pursuant to [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim) for the fiscal year following the fiscal year in which the report is prepared, for the programs, projects, and activities of the program and the estimated expenditures under such programs, projects, and activities during such following fiscal year.

-**(f) Partnership Program Office.—**

-(1) The Council shall establish a partnership program office for the National Oceanographic Partnership Program.
-The Council shall use competitive procedures in selecting an operator for the partnership program office.

-(2) The Council shall assign the following duties to the partnership program office:

-  (A) To establish and oversee working groups to propose partnership projects to the Council and advise the Council on such projects.

-  (B) To manage the process for proposing partnership projects to the Council, including managing peer review of such projects.

-  (C) To submit to the Council an annual report on the status of all partnership projects and activities of the office.

-  (D) Any additional duties for the administration of the National Oceanographic Partnership Program that the Council considers appropriate.

-(3) The Council shall supervise the performance of duties by the partnership program office.

-**(g) Contract and Grant Authority.—** The Council may authorize one or more of the departments or agencies represented on the Council to enter into contracts and make grants, using funds appropriated pursuant to an authorization of appropriations for the National Oceanographic Partnership Program, for the purpose of implementing the program and carrying out the responsibilities of the Council.

-**(h) Establishment and Forms of Partnership Projects.—**

-(1) A partnership project under the National Oceanographic Partnership Program may be established by any instrument that the Council considers appropriate, including a memorandum of understanding, a cooperative research and development agreement, and any similar instrument.
+Ocean Policy Committee
+**(a) Committee.—** There is established an Ocean Policy Committee (hereinafter referred to as the “Committee”).
+The Committee shall retain broad and inclusive membership.

+**(b) Responsibilities.—** The Committee shall—

+(1) continue the activities of that Committee as it was in existence on the day before the date of the enactment of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021;

+(2) engage and collaborate, pursuant to existing laws and regulations, with stakeholders, including regional ocean partnerships, to address ocean-related matters that may require interagency or intergovernmental solutions;

+(3) facilitate coordination and integration of Federal activities in ocean and coastal waters to inform ocean policy and identify priority ocean research, technology, and data needs; and

+(4) prescribe policies and procedures to implement the National Oceanographic Partnership Program, including developing guidelines for review, selection, identification, and approval of partnership projects, in conjunction with Federal agencies participating in the program, for implementation under the program, based on—

+  (A) whether the project addresses important research objectives or operational goals;

+  (B) whether the project has, or is designed to have, appropriate participation or support from public, academic, commercial, and private entities within the oceanographic community;

+  (C) whether the partners have a long-term commitment to the objectives of the project;

+  (D) whether the resources supporting the project are shared among the partners;

+  (E) whether the project has been subjected to adequate scientific and technical merit review according to each participating agency; and

+  (F) the approval of such guidelines by a consensus of the members of the Committee.

+**(c) Delegation of Responsibilities.—** In discharging its responsibilities in support of agreed-upon scientific needs, and to assist in the execution of the responsibilities described in subsection (b), the Committee may delegate responsibilities to a subcommittee of the Committee, as the Committee determines appropriate.

+**(d) Annual Report and Briefing.—**

+(1) Not later than March 1 of each year, the Committee shall—

+  (A) make publicly available on an appropriate website a report on the National Oceanographic Partnership Program; and

+  (B) provide to the appropriate congressional committees a briefing on the contents of the report.

+(2) Not later than 30 days after providing a briefing under paragraph (1)(B), the Committee shall make publicly available on an appropriate website the briefing materials covered by the briefing.

+(3) Each report and briefing shall include the following:

+  (A) A description of activities of the National Oceanographic Partnership Program carried out during the fiscal year preceding the fiscal year during which the report is published.

+  (B) A general outline of the activities planned for the program during the fiscal year during which the report is published.

+  (C) A summary of projects, partnerships, and collaborations, including the Federal and non-Federal sources of funding, continued from the fiscal year preceding the fiscal year during which the report is published and projects expected to begin during the fiscal year during which the report is published and any subsequent fiscal year, as required under subsection (e)(4)(C).

+  (D) The amounts requested in the budget submitted to Congress pursuant to [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim) for the fiscal year following the fiscal year during which the report is published, for the programs, projects, activities and the estimated expenditures under such programs, projects, and activities, to execute the National Oceanographic Partnership Program.

+  (E) A summary of national ocean research priorities informed by the Ocean Research Advisory Panel, as required under [section 8933(b)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section8933/b/4&num=0&edition=prelim).

+  (F) A list of the members of the Ocean Research Advisory Panel established under [section 8933(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section8933/a&num=0&edition=prelim) and any working groups described in subsection (e)(4)(A) in existence during the fiscal years covered by the report.

+**(e) Partnership Program Office.—**

+(1) The Secretary of the Navy and Administrator of the National Oceanic and Atmospheric Administration shall jointly establish a partnership program office for the National Oceanographic Partnership Program.

+(2) The Secretary of the Navy and Administrator of the National Oceanic and Atmospheric Administration shall use competitive procedures to select a non-Government entity to manage the partnership program office.

+(3) The Committee shall monitor the management of the partnership program office.

+(4) The partnership program office shall perform the following duties:

+  (A) Supporting working groups established by the Committee or subcommittee and reporting to the Committee and to any Federal agency that has contributed amounts to the National Oceanographic Partnership Program on the activities of such working groups, including the proposals of such working groups for partnership projects.

+  (B) Supporting the process for proposing partnership projects to the Committee and to the agencies referred to in subparagraph (A), including, where appropriate, managing review of such projects.

+  (C) Submitting to the appropriate congressional committees, and making publicly available, an annual report on the status of all partnership projects, including the Federal and non-Federal sources of funding for each project, and activities of the office.

+  (D) Performing such additional duties for the administration of the National Oceanographic Partnership Program that the Committee and the agencies referred to in subparagraph (A) consider appropriate.

+**(f) Contract and Grant Authority.—** The Committee may authorize one or more of the departments or agencies represented on the Committee to enter into contracts and make grants, using funds appropriated pursuant to an authorization of appropriations for the National Oceanographic Partnership Program, for the purpose of implementing the program and carrying out the responsibilities of the Committee.

+**(g) Establishment and Forms of Partnership Projects.—**

+(1) A partnership project under the National Oceanographic Partnership Program may be established by any instrument that the Committee considers appropriate, including a memorandum of understanding, a cooperative research and development agreement, and any similar instrument.

 (2) Projects under the program may include demonstration projects.

+**(h) Appropriate Congressional Committees.—** In this section, the term “appropriate congressional committees” means—

+(1) the Committee on Commerce, Science, and Transportation of the Senate;

+(2) the Committee on Armed Services of the Senate;

+(3) the Committee on Appropriations of the Senate;

+(4) the Committee on Natural Resources of the House of Representatives;

+(5) the Committee on Science, Space, and Technology of the House of Representatives;

+(6) the Committee on Armed Services of the House of Representatives; and

+(7) the Committee on Appropriations of the House of Representatives.

 ### Statutory Notes

+#### References in Text
+The date of the enactment of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021, referred to in subsec. (b)(1), is the date of enactment of Pub.
+L. 116–283, which was approved Jan.
+1, 2021.

 #### Amendments
+2021—Pub.
+L. 116–283, § 1055(b)(2)(A), substituted “Ocean Policy Committee” for “National Ocean Research Leadership Council” in section catchline.

+Subsecs. (a) to (e).
+Pub.
+L. 116–283, § 1055(b)(1)(A), (B), added subsecs. (a) to (e) and struck out former subsecs. (a) to (e) which related to establishment, membership, chairman and vice chairman, responsibilities, and annual reports of the National Ocean Research Leadership Council.

+Subsec. (f).
+Pub.
+L. 116–283, § 1055(b)(1)(A), (C), (D) redesignated subsec. (g) as (f), substituted “Committee” for “Council” wherever appearing, and struck out former subsec. (f) which related to establishment of a partnership program office for the National Oceanographic Partnership Program.

+Subsec. (g).
+Pub.
+L. 116–283, § 1055(b)(1)(C), (D), redesignated subsec. (h) as (g) and substituted “Committee” for “Council”.
+Former subsec. (g) redesignated (f).

+Subsec. (h).
+Pub.
+L. 116–283, § 1055(b)(1)(E), added subsec. (h).
+Former subsec. (h) redesignated (g).

 2018—Pub.
 L. 115–232 renumbered [section 7902 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section7902&num=0&edition=prelim) as this section.

 2002—Subsec. (b)(13), (14).
 Pub.
 L. 107–296 added pars.
 (13) and (14).